 Watch Washington State Ferry System wend their way toward Bainbridge Island and Bremerton.
 A small foot ferry, the Elliott Bay Water Taxi, runs from downtown to West Seattle.
 Our ferry system is the largest in the world!
 Giant ocean-going cargo ships, their rectangular containers piled like colorful building blocks, also ply the Sound under the careful direction of squat tugboats.

 West Seattle hovers across the Bay.
 The camera points to the northern tip of Duwamish Head.
 Just around the bend lies Alki Beach, the site where the original settlers of Seattle—the Denny Party—landed.
 They lasted one miserable, muddy winter there, then moved to the more habitable Pioneer Square to build a new city.

-I hope you will visit the Puget Sound Cam often, for a bird’s-eye view of what’s happening on the Waterfront in Seattle’s Elliott Bay.
+I hope you will visit the Puget Sound Cam often, for a bird’s-eye view of what’s happening in Seattle’s Elliott Bay.

 Also, please check out the Best of the Puget Sound Cam where we archive our favorite photos.